 PowerShell Problem Solver: Identify Folders with Blocked Inheritance Using PowerShell

 I’ll be the first to admit that working with file and folder permissions makes my head hurt.
 It’s one of the most complicated tasks in Windows that IT pros frequently want to automate.
 A common task is to identify folders that have been configured to block inheritance.
 Using inheritance generally makes like easier when it comes to NTFS permissions.
 A folder that’s blocking inheritance is often the exception to the rule and an indication that someone has done something they probably shouldn’t have.
 Although there are scenarios when you may be expecting blocked inheritance, any folder that’s not configured is the exception.
 This is most often the case with user home folders.
-I’ll demonstrate how to identify these folders using PowerShell.

 Using PowerShell ACL cmdlets

 I have some local test folders that I’ll use for my demonstration.
 It is very important that you test everything in this article in a non-production environment, especially if you’re going to change folder permissions.
 The PowerShell ACL cmdlets can be a little tricky to use.
 Although I’m running commands locally, you should be able to take the same techniques and commands and wrap them in Invoke-Command so that you can execute them in a PowerShell remoting session.
 I wouldn’t recommend trying to get or set the ACL of \file02c$sharedfoo over the wire because there’s no reason to pass that type of SMB traffic.
-Instead use remoting so that everthing is secure and goes over a single port.
+Instead use remoting so that everything is secure and goes over a single port.

-It should also go without saying, but I will this anyways that you need to run the commands with an account that has enough permissions to read the access control list on a given folder.
+It should also go without saying, but I will say this anyways that you need to run the commands with an account that has enough permissions to read the access control list on a given folder.
 Typically an account with local administrator privileges is sufficient.

 Let’s begin by looking at the ACL of a folder that has had inheritance disabled.